Greenpon/ISISBot/README.md

 Python based Dicord bot for ISIS Service TU Berlin

+Changelog 03-07 Sven
+- Added Error messages and notes if the bot is not started yet.

 Changelog 01-07
 - doubled delete-after times for new_feed, remove_feed and set_interval_to warning messages
   so the User has a little more time to read through the information being asked